laracasts/Behat-Laravel-Extension/readme.md

-This extension offers you an incredibly simple (and fast) way to begin testing and driving your Laravel applications with Behat.
-You only need to follow a few steps:
+This extension offers an incredibly simple (and fast) way to begin testing and driving your Laravel applications with Behat.
+Some benefits include:

+- It doesn't depend on anything like Goutte, so it offers a super-fast way to test your UI.
+You don't even need to setup a host to run your tests.
+- Laravel is automatically rebooted after each scenario (so nothing like user sessions will be persisted).
+- Specifying custom environment files (like the `.env` one) for different app environments is a little tricky in Laravel 5.
+This extension handles that for you automatically.
+By default, it'll look for a `.env.behat` file in your project root.
+- You instantly have access to Laravel (things like facades and such) from your `FeatureContext` file.
+- A number of useful traits are available, which will speed up your workflow.

+To get started, you only need to follow a few steps:

 # 1. Install Dependencies